-- Erases any data stored on the floppy diskette - Assigns a volume label to the floppy diskette - Prepares the floppy diskette to store VMS files
+- Erases any data stored on the diskette

+- Assigns a volume label to the diskette

+- Prepares the diskette to store VMS files

-You should initialize and format a new floppy diskette before using it the first time.
-You should initialize and format an old floppy diskette to erase its contents.
+You should initialize and format a new diskette before you use it the first time.
+Initialize and format an old diskette to erase its contents.

-Before you initialize and format a floppy diskette, make sure that the account you are logged into has the volume protection (VOLPRO) privilege.
-Make sure the floppy diskette is write-enabled.
+Before you initialize and format a diskette, make sure that the account you are logged into has the volume protection (VOLPRO) privilege.
+Make sure the diskette is write-enabled.

-CAUTION: Do not initialize and format an RX33 floppy diskette that contains operating system software or files that you want to save.
+CAUTION: Do not initialize and format diskettes that contain operating system software or files that you want to save.
 The INITIALIZE command erases the contents of the diskette.

-To initialize and format an RX33 floppy diskette, enter the INITIALIZE command in the following format and press RETURN:
+To initialize and format an RX33 diskette, enter the following command and press RETURN:

-\$ INITIALIZE/DENSITY=DOUBLE DUcu volume-label
+\$ INITIALIZE/DENSITY=DOUBLE DUA2 volume-label